Ruben2163/Ruben2163/README.md

 ### 📖 About Me

-I’m always looking to learn and grow as a developer and researcher.
-Whether it’s building tools to solve real-world problems, exploring the intersection of economics and technology, or creating 3D designs, I’m driven by curiosity and a desire to make an impact.
+I’m always looking to learn as a developer and researcher.

 Feel free to explore my projects and research, and don’t hesitate to reach out if you’d like to collaborate or discuss ideas!